 Yams – and their doppelganger the sweet potato – are excellent sources of vitamins and fiber.
-For us humans, they have powerful antioxidant properties – vitamin b6, minerals, and beta-carotene all help fight infection and disease.
+Packed with vitamin B6, minerals, and beta-carotene, feeding your dog yams regularly may help to fight infection and disease.

 Can My Dog Eat Yams?

-Yams, both true and of the sweet potato variety, are an excellent supplement to your dog’s meal in small, cooked, unseasoned servings.
+Yes!
+Yams, both true yams and the sweet potato variety, are an excellent addition to your dog’s diet in small, cooked, unseasoned servings.

-Dried yam can also make wonderful dog treats.
+Yams also make wonderful dog treats when dried.
 For instructions on how to make some at home, check out our recipe on dehydrated veggie treats.
-I’d avoid sharing any Thanksgiving/holiday leftovers that have yam/sweet potato as nutmeg is usually present in those dishes.

 For More Information

-We have many different articles on which types of food that may or may not be safe for your dog to indulge in.
+We have a vast library of articles about foods that may or may not be safe for your dog to consume.
 Browse through our directory page with all the “Can My Dog Eat” articles here.